ash-iiiiish/Simple-Chatbot-with-Ollama-and-Tracking-using-Langsmith/README.md

-# Simple Chatbot with Ollama and LangSmith Tracking
+# Simple Chatbot with Ollama and LangSmith Tracking:

 ## Introduction
 This project demonstrates a **simple Streamlit-based chatbot** powered by **Ollama** using the **Gemma model**, with environment configuration handled via `python-dotenv`.
 The chatbot provides an interactive UI for asking questions and receiving responses from a locally running LLM.